Here’s a corrected version of your text:

-- Think first: Whatever song on guitar, no matter how difficult you can always find an easy tab to work with.
-Same for most things in life, if you pause and think for a moment, there is usually an easier way to do it.
+- Think First: No matter the song on the guitar, no matter its difficulty, you can always find an easy tab to work with.
+The same goes for most things in life.
+If you pause and reflect for a moment, there’s usually a simpler way to approach it.

-- Luck matters: sometime a lot, in your career.
-And getting along with your boss is like a leverage, sometimes it can make your life 100x easier.
-ALSO first impression lasts.
-Reputation lasts longer.
-And both are hard to change, whether they are good or bad.
-No matter what they said, people judge, don't ever forget.
+- Luck Matters: Luck plays a significant role, especially in your career.
+Building a good relationship with your boss is akin to leverage – it can sometimes make life 100 times easier.
+Remember, first impressions last, and reputations last even longer.
+Both are hard to change, be they good or bad.
+No matter what’s said, people judge.
+Never forget that.

-- Book is your best friend: There's an answer to everything in books.
-Just need to keep on reading (or search for the right title).
+- Books are Your Best Friends: There’s an answer to everything in books.
+You just need to keep reading (or search for the right title).

-- Christmas: No where opens on Christmas Day including China Town and Chinese supermarket, except Indian restaurants.
-You can also order Indian takeaway online at 3-4-5am on usual days.
-(Tried and tested)
+- Christmas: Most places, including Chinatown and Chinese supermarkets, are closed on Christmas Day.
+An exception?
+Indian restaurants.
+You can also order Indian takeaway online during the wee hours on regular days.
+(Tried and tested.)

 - Sports – Golf as a Life Analogy: Golf can be likened to life.
 The more relaxed your hand is when hitting the ball, the farther it travels.
 While being focused and competitive can get you closer to your goals, hitting the most meaningful targets is what truly counts.
 A good golfer possesses a vivid imagination, envisioning each shot before making it.
 This mirrors life, where achieving greatness requires envisioning your journey.
 No golfer can hit effectively, let alone control the ball’s direction, without perfect balance and a tranquil mind.
 In golf, as in life, two kinds of people are pivotal to success: a trusted advisor and someone who manages the backstage, providing unwavering support.